-We aim to use our scale to benefit suppliers and one way to do this is to buy directly from local suppliers, without the use of intermediaries.
-Walmart Mexico and Central America (Walmex) has more than 86,000 suppliers, and 93% of Walmex's self-service format suppliers in Mexico are small and medium enterprises.
-Ninety-two percent of merchandise sold in Mexico is sourced in the country while 83% of merchandise sold in Central America is sourced from the region.
-Walmex also has specialized supplier development programs focused on small and medium enterprises, including Adopta Una PyMe ("Adopt an SME"), Una Mana Para Crecer ("A Helping Hand to Grow"), Tierra Fértil ("Fertile Soil"), and Pequeño Productor ("Small Farmer").188 Through the Central America Tierra Fértil Direct Farm program we purchased a total of more than 1.7 billion pesos from these farmers, representing 68% of the produce and cereals sold by our stores in Central America.
-In addition, during 2021, 1,553 people received training, of whom 30% were women, in reduced environmental impact techniques, enhanced productivity, guaranteed food safety of products we purchase and how to increase sales.
+We aim to use our scale to benefit suppliers and one way to do this is to buy directly from local suppliers.
+Ninety-two percent of our suppliers in Mexico are small- and medium- enterprises and over 80 percent of the merchandise sold in Central America is purchased from the region.
+Walmart Mexico also has specialized supplier development programs focused on small and medium enterprises, including Adopta Una PyMe ("Adopt a SME"), Una Mano Para Crecer ("A Helping Hand to Grow"), Tierra Fértil ("Fertile Soil"), and Pequeño Productor ("Small Farmer").3 In 2022, we purchased a total of more than 1.98 billion pesos from farmers through the Central America Tierra Fértil Direct Farm program.
+Through the Pequeño Productor program, small suppliers saw a nearly 80 percent increase in income in 2022.
+See the 2022 Walmart Mexico and Central America Report for further detail.

-The Walmart Foundation has awarded grants of more than $67 million to benefit smallholders in Central America, India and Mexico since 2017.
-These grants are expected to reach over 730,000 smallholder farmers (of whom over 320,000 or 44% are women) through programs aimed at enhancing farmer livelihoods and value chains, encouraging the adoption of sustainable agriculture practices, unlocking access to finance, growing formal market linkages, strengthening Farmer Producer Organizations (FPOs) and empowering women farmers in FPOs.
+Since 2017, the Walmart Foundation has awarded grants of over $86 million to benefit smallholders in India, Mexico, and Central America.
+These grants are expected to reach over one million smallholder farmers, of whom over 50% are women.
+These grant programs aim to enhance farmer livelihoods and value chains, encourage the adoption of sustainable agriculture practices, unlock access to finance, grow formal market linkages, strengthen Farmer Producer Organizations (FPOs), and empower women farmers in FPOs.

-- Grants spanning the Indian States of Andhra Pradesh, Uttar Pradesh, Telangana, Karnataka, Odisha, Jharkhand and West Bengal
+- Span the states of Andhra Pradesh, Uttar Pradesh, Telangana, Karnataka, Odisha, Jharkhand, West Bengal, Maharashtra, and Madhya Pradesh

-In India the Walmart Foundation funded the Tata-Cornell Institute for Agriculture and Nutrition (TCI) launch of a Farmer Producer Organization Hub as part of its Center of Excellence.
-The Hub aims to create lessons, tools, and resource pathways to strengthen small farm aggregators while simultaneously catalyzing a community of practice of funders, implementors, and policy stakeholders.
-It serves as a repository of learnings, information, and knowledge for the advancement of FPOs in India.
+- Tata-Cornell Institute for Agriculture (TCI): The Walmart Foundation funded the launch of a Farmer Producer Organization Hub as part of TCI's Center of Excellence.
+The Hub aims to create lessons, tools, and resource pathways to strengthen small farm aggregators while simultaneously catalyzing a community of practice of funders, implementers, and policy stakeholders.
 An integral part of the FPO Hub is TCI’s Database for Indian FPOs.
 The database brings together information on thousands of FPOs to facilitate research on small-farm aggregation models.
-Through the interactive, web-based dashboard, researchers can access a wealth of data, such as crops produced, founding years, and sponsoring agencies.

 Learn more about the smallholder farmers and entrepreneurs programs at Walmart.org.